 The Little Town In Virginia That Might Just Be The Most Unique Town In The World

-With its tiny historic jails and lack of stoplights, Mathews takes the notion of small-town living to a new level.
+With its tiny historic jails and lack of stoplights, Mathews takes the notion of charming small towns in Virginia to a new level.
 But this Chesapeake haven isn’t just quaint; it’s unmistakably cool.
 Consider the miles of pristine shoreline, water activity, and authentic coastal life that can only come from a town that’s been established in Virginia since 1700.
-After learning more about Mathews, it won’t be any mystery why this unique town in Virginia was voted a Must-Visit Town In America by Budget Travel.
-And moreover, it might just be the most fascinating town in the world.
+After learning more about Mathews, it won’t be any mystery why this unique town in Virginia was voted a Must-Visit Town In America.
+And moreover, Mathews, Virginia beaches and all of its other unique attributes make this a true destination in our state.

 unique town in Virginia

 What are some more unique towns in Virginia?

 The Old Dominion is famous for its collection of historic towns, including:

 - Tangier.
 Located on the Chesapeake Bay, this quaint island community has existed for centuries.
 Unfortunately, the landmass of the island has been reduced by nearly 70% since 1850, threatening the way of life for the handful of residents who still live there.
 Today, Tangier is accessible mostly by boat or ferry.
 Curious about other Chesapeake Bay towns in Virginia or in neighboring states?
 They include:

 - Rock Hall, and

 Of course, there are plenty of unique towns in Virginia scattered throughout the entire state.
 You can check out our list of some of the most beautiful small towns in Virginia for more inspiration.